cmperro/cml_churn_demo_cdppvc/README.md

-# Churn Prediction Project Template
+# Churn Prediction Project Prototype
-This project is a Cloudera Machine Learning ([CML](https://www.cloudera.com/products/machine-learning.html)) **Applied Machine Learning Project Template**.
+This project is a Cloudera Machine Learning ([CML](https://www.cloudera.com/products/machine-learning.html)) **Applied Machine Learning Project Prototype**.
 It has all the code and data needed to deploy an end-to-end machine learning project in a running CML instance.

 ## Project Overview